cerpus/Edlib/CODE_OF_CONDUCT.md

 ## Consequences

 Violations of this Code of Conduct may result in:
-  * Disqualification from Cerpus Events and Conferences
+  * Disqualification from Edlib Events and Conferences
-  * Being blocked from Cerpus's [GitHub Organization](https://github.com/cerpus)
+  * Being blocked from Edlib's [GitHub Organization](https://github.com/cerpus)